furkandalak/DocumentaryTest/functions_vars.md

 <div class="textblock">

-Here is a list of all variables with links to the classes they belong
+Here is a list of all variables with links to the structures/unions they belong to:
-to:

 </div>